annmonrajijames/Automationdashboard/master/main/README.txt

 Structure of Input Folder (Folder to be uploaded)

-1. Input folder structure for "Daily Analysis" Root_folder/                                           # Main root directory │
+1. Input folder structure for "Daily Analysis" (All day's folder has to be inside one main folder and that particular folder has to be chosen (while running the "Daily analysis")
+Root_folder/                                           # Main root directory
+│
 ├── Mar-13/                                           # A date folder (can be any date) │   ├── Battery_1/                                    # A battery folder (can be any battery number)
 │   │   ├── log_file.csv                              # Log file for Battery 1
-│   │   ├── log_withoutanamoly.csv                    # Log file for Battery 1 without anomalies
 │   │   └── merged_analysis.xlsx                      # Merged analysis file for Battery 1
 │   │
 │   ├── Battery_2/                                    # A battery folder (can be any battery number)
 │   │   ├── log_file.csv                              # Log file for Battery 2
-│   │   ├── log_withoutanamoly.csv                    # Log file for Battery 2 without anomalies
 │   │   └── merged_analysis.xlsx                      # Merged analysis file for Battery 2
 │   │
 │   └── ...                                           # Additional batteries as required